 Police: Boy, 3, shot an 8-month-old girl in motel room

 GALLUP, N.M.
-(AP) — A New Mexico couple is facing charges after authorities say a 3-year-old shot an 8-month-old girl in the face while the couple was in a motel shower.
+(AP) — A couple is facing charges after authorities say a 3-year-old shot an 8-month-old girl in the face while the couple was in a motel shower.

-Gallup police say Shayanne Nelson and Tyrell Bitsilly were in the shower at the Zia Motel in Gallup, New Mexico, when Nelson's three-year-old found a gun and accidentally fired it, hitting the baby.
+Police say Shayanne Nelson and Tyrell Bitsilly were at a motel Saturday in Gallup, New Mexico, when Nelson's child found a gun and accidentally fired it, hitting the baby.

-According to a criminal complaint, the 18-year-old Nelson says she didn't know there was a gun in the room and may have been left there by a prior motel occupant.
+According to a criminal complaint, the 18-year-old Nelson says she didn't know a gun was in the room and it may have been left by a prior occupant.

 A witness told police he saw the 21-year-old Bitsilly wipe the gun after the shooting.

-The baby girl was taken to Gallup Indian Medical Center.
+The baby was taken to a hospital.
 Her current condition is unknown.

 Nelson and the Bitsilly are facing child abuse charges.